Two of Cups

 The Two of cups is a card centered on the relations between the two halves of a relationship.

-Unlike the Lovers Card (which reflects the effects of a relationship on your inner self), the Two of Cups relates to the fortunes of the relationship itself.
+Unlike the Lovers card (which reflects the effect of a relationship on your inner self), the Two of Cups relates to the fortunes of the relationship itself.

-Relationship can mean a friends, a business partnership or love-relationship.
-The card concentrates on the dynamics of the two parties and the strength (or lack of it) within the relationship.
+This relationship can mean friends, a business partnership, or a romantic bond.
+The card concentrates on the dynamics of the two parties and the strength (or lack thereof) within that union.

-The card can also be used to denote the importance of a relationship in an unrelated goal.
-It can for example, point out that a relationship will be important in attaining something.
+The card can also denote the importance of a relationship in achieving an unrelated goal.
+For example, it can point out that an alliance will be critical in attaining a specific objective.

-It could also suggest a new relationship or the breakdown of an existing relationship.
+Alternatively, it could suggest a new relationship or the breakdown of an existing one.

-One of the most poignant stories of love is shown on the card.
-Water is the universal symbol of emotion and the story on the card was chosen because it contains water.
-More water than is reasonable, unfortunately.
+One of the most poignant stories of love is depicted on this card.
+Water is the universal symbol of emotion, and the myth chosen here is overflowing with it: more water than is reasonable, unfortunately.

 Hero and Leander

-The Dardanelles is a natural waterway in Northern Turkey that in ancient times was called the Hellespont.
-It separated the ancient Western and Mediterranean world from the East.
+The Dardanelles is a natural waterway in northern Turkey that, in ancient times, was called the Hellespont.
+It separated the ancient Western and Mediterranean worlds from the East.

-But winter brought with it treacherous seas and the two lovers agreed to stay apart until the calmer waters of the spring.
+When winter brought treacherous seas, the two lovers agreed to stay apart until the calmer waters of spring.

-The bodies of the lovers are found washed onto the shore and locked in a final embrace.
+The bodies of the lovers were found washed onto the shore, locked in a final embrace.

 Description and Symbology

-Rather than the more static imagery seen in some decks, this card uses a raging sea to represent the physical passions and sexuality of a relationship.
-The waves bring the two people together and is symbolic of initial physical and emotional attraction.
+Rather than the static imagery seen in traditional decks, this card uses a raging sea to represent the physical passion and sexuality of a relationship.
+The waves bring the two people together, symbolizing initial physical and emotional attraction.

-A caduceus represents the more spiritual aspects: the healing and transforming nature of love and togetherness.
-For those with particular spiritual beliefs it may also represent the immortal nature of true love.
+A caduceus represents the spiritual aspects of the union: the healing and transforming nature of love and togetherness.
+For those with specific spiritual beliefs, it may also represent the immortal nature of true love.

 We also see two swans, symbolic of pure love and respect.

-And of course, the story of Hero and Leander illustrates a number of points:
+The tragic story of Hero and Leander illustrates several key points:

-- The trials that stand between true love (and for those wondering, the swim was a 4 mile stretch and many adventurous young men attempted it including Lord Byron - who wrote a famous poem about it).
+• The extreme trials that stand between true love (for those wondering, the swim was a treacherous four-mile stretch.
+Lord Byron famously attempted it and wrote a poem about the feat).

 The man and woman